biondogiordano/hello-world/README.md

 # hello-world
 ####  Hello World Repository

-This id the readme file for the hello-world repository
+This is the readme file for the hello-world repository